Statement of Administrative Responsibility

 Association Responsibility and Sportsmanship Rule

-- Sportsmanship Rule: HIGH STANDARDS OF COURTESY, FAIR PLAY, AND SPORTSMANSHIP MUST FEATURE ALL ASSOCIATION COMPETITIONS.
-(While this rule is a general statement and one, which may be difficult to reduce to objective standards in terms of enforcement, it is the heart of the entire Association program.
-Good sportsmanship, respect for rules, respect for others, and fair play are basically the motives through which an interscholastic athletic program is justified and defended.)
+- Sportsmanship Rule: All association competitions will be True Sport events in which all stakeholders will be expected to activate, uphold and promote the True Sport Principles, on and off the field of play.
+This rule the heart of the entire Association program, with the True Sport Principles being the motives through which an interscholastic athletic program is justified and defended.
 The integrity of schools, coaches, representative teams and competitors shall be above reproach.
 It is imperative that schools endeavor to honour all commitments.
 Competition should be in the spirit of friendly rivalry rather than enmity.
 Emphasis should at all times be on the activity rather than on the result.

 - Violations: Reported violations shall be resolved in a manner sufficient to correct the problem, and may range from a written statement of findings by the Board of Directors to the school administrators, to probation or suspension for the school.